-Graduates are qualified to sit for the California Board of Behavioral Sciences (BBS) MFT licensure exam.
+Graduates from our M.A. in Clinical Psychology, MFT specialization program are qualified to sit for the California Board of Behavioral Sciences (BBS) MFT licensure exam.
 Students are prepared to continue their education in a doctoral program for Marriage and Family Therapy, while earning their licensure as an MFT, or they may choose to enter a doctoral program in psychology that leads to licensure by the California Board of Psychology (BOP).

 Marital and Family Therapy